CommunityToolkit/WindowsCommunityToolkit/docs/controls/HamburgerMenu.md

     | ItemTemplate | MenuItemTemplate |
     | ItemClick | ItemInvoked |

     The *OptionsItemsSource* and *OptionItemsTemplate* is not available in the NavigationView.
-Instead, the NavigationView has two additional new properties that provide a much more flexible way of handling setting and optional items:
+Instead, the NavigationView has two additional new properties that provide a much more flexible way of handling settings and optional items:
-    * An optional entry for app settings.
-Simply set the property *IsSettingsVisible* and the NavigationView will display the settings button at the bottom.
+    * An optional property for app settings.
+Simply set the property *IsSettingsVisible* to true and the NavigationView will display the settings button at the bottom.
 You can even customize the settings item

         ```csharp
         var settingsItem = HamburgerMenu.SettingsItem as NavigationViewItem;